Can I put a caravan on my land in Ireland?

 If you want to live in a caravan in Ireland:

-- You can do so for a total of nine months per year, without planning permission;
+- Remember that you can stay in a fully functional caravan for only 10 days.
+However, if you are dry camping, you do so for a total of nine months per year, without planning permission;

-- It can be dry camping (no need to connect it to sewage, running water, internet or other services);
+- While dry camping, you cannot connect the caravan to sewage, running water, internet, or other services);

 - You are allowed to store only one caravan on the land;

 - You can not use the caravan for business purposes.

 If you want to convert your caravan to a long-term dwelling, you will have to get planning permission.
 The law is grey in Ireland regarding long-term living in a caravan, thus we advise you to get in contact with your local city council.